Skip to Content

 First, start by prepping the vegetables.
 You know, slice the carrots and celery, dice the onions, and mince the garlic.

-Carrots, celery, and onions in a large blue Dutch oven.
+Carrots, celery, and onions in a large blue dutch oven.

 Next, place your pot over low-medium heat and add the oil.
 Let it warm up a little before adding in the carrots, celery, and onion.

-The chicken breasts and broth added to the Dutch oven.
+The chicken breasts and broth added to the dutch oven.

 After that, add in the bay leaves, broth, chicken, salt, pepper, and thyme.
 Give the ingredients a quick stir.